wacncontent/CustomizeTool/removeCommentOutput2/articles/batch/batch-automatic-scaling.md

 - double
 - doubleVec
 - string
-- timestamp. timestamp is a compound structure which contains the following members.
+- timestamp -- timestamp is a compound structure which contains the following members:
 	- year
 	- month (1-12)
 	- day (1-31)